 Last but certainly not least, bottom-of-funnel digital marketing caters almost entirely to past customers and shopping cart abandoners.
 As you can guess, the goal is to get them to come back.
 Examples of bottom-of-funnel marketing include:

 Asking customers if they want to receive email updates is a standard operating procedure for online businesses, especially at checkout.
 Many will decline, but others will agree.
 While we all know our email preferences and habits and thus have no doubt the majority will never be read, let alone open, the effort is worth it anyway.
 That’s because you’re sending promotional emails to people you know are interested in your products (even if they’re not interested in opening emails.)
 The subject line can be enough to generate a sale.
+Check out our top picks for the best small business marketing tools!

 -Paid Social Retargeting